Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 And I Must Scream: In "Rimmerworld", Rimmer's clones turn on him for having small amounts of the un-Rimmerlike traits they believe are evil and throw him in a small prison.
 As he's a hologram, he doesn't die and, as everyone on the planet is an even less likeable and more treacherous copy of Rimmer, he knows they'll turn him in if he escapes.
 He ends up imprisoned among these reminders of what a mess of a human being he is for 557 years.

 And Then I Said: Rimmer pulls this out in "Better Than Life" but can't come up with something he might have said and is forced to admit he "doesn't remember".
 Since it's his fantasy, his dinnermates laugh anyway.

-Answers to the Name of God: The Series X episode "Lemons" features this.
-The man's name is actually Jesus.
+Answers to the Name of God: In the Series X episode "Lemons", a man's name is actually Jesus.
 Not the famous one, but the crew manage to convince him that he is for a while.

 Antagonist Title: The series has a few of these; "Queeg", "Polymorph", "The Inquisitor", "Psirens", "Legion", "Gunmen of the Apocalypse", "Emohawk: Polymorph II", and "Epideme".